FourBoiga/engineering-portfolio/16bit-cpu/README.md

 ---

 ### Currecnt Architecture (Current Version -V2)
-- Is able to hold 32 unique 16bit values through its 32 registers.
-- 32 bit instruction bit width to allow for a larger immediate.
-- Ram address is controled via the ALU's output; the ram's data input is sent through register 2 (R2).
-- Part of the ram also handles holding the screens current frame data, acting as a framebuffer.
--

----

-### Architecture
 <img src="images/full_system.png" alt="Full CPU System" width="600"/>
 <p align="center"><i>Full CPU architecture showing registers, ALU, control unit, ROM, RAM, and screen registers.</i></p>

-The CPU is composed of:
+**Registers (r0-r7)** - Is able to hold 32 unique 16bit values through its 32 registers.
+**Instructions** - 32 bit instruction width to allow for a larger immediate.
+**FrameBuffer** - Part of the RAM also handles holding the screens current frame data, acting as a framebuffer.
+**ALU** – Supports all arithmetic and logic operations, built from 1-bit slices, combined into a 16-bit ALU.
+Shifters are integrated to support shift operations efficiently.
+**ROM** – Stores program instructions in HEX, including the blinking pixel demo.
+**RAM** – Stores runtime data and can be memory-mapped to buttons or the display.
+**Control Unit** – Decodes instructions and generates signals for ALU, register writes, memory operations, and screen writes.

+---

+### V2 Improvments

+**Number of Registers** - Increased the number of registers from 8 to 32.
+**Rom** - Expanded the ROM's width from 16 bits to 32 bits.
+**FrameBuffer** - Added a FrameBuffer into the RAM.
+**Assembler** - Developed a Python assembler.

+---

+### Design Evolution

+- Register size was increased in responce to the severe cut in performance resulting in needing to store an excessive amount of critical information into RAM.
+However, as a result the number of bits needed to control the additional registers increases by 6.
+- ROM was expanded in order to accomidate for a larger imidiate (3 bits to 16 bits); allowing for a larger numbers to be input into the CPU at start.
+Moreover, the increased number of registers required an increase in bits needed to select which register to write to, and which to put into the ALU.
+- Framebuffer was added to further increase the CPU's performance by decreasing the load on the CPU.
+Adding the Framebuffer allows the CPU to no longer need to manually plot pixels on to the screen.
+Previously, the CPU was required to set the location of each pixel manually over multiple cycles.
+However, with the inclusion of the framebuffer the CPU is a able to send location (X and Y cordinates) and color information in only two cycles, contrary to the previous three.
+- The custom Python assembler was created to introduce quicker bug fixing.
+Through, the assembler's faster coding brougth through removing the need to code instructions manually in binary.

 - **Registers (r0–r7)** – general-purpose registers, with r0 updating to ALU output by default unless another register is selected. r7 serves as the data register for screen output.
-- **ALU** – supports all arithmetic and logic operations, built from 1-bit slices, combined into a 16-bit ALU.
-Shifters are integrated to support shift operations efficiently.
-- **ROM** – stores program instructions in HEX, including the blinking pixel demo.
-- **RAM** – stores runtime data and can be memory-mapped to buttons or the display.
-- **Control Unit** – decodes instructions and generates signals for ALU, register writes, memory operations, and screen writes.

 - **Screen Registers / DMUX** – X, Y, and Color registers drive a 256×256 display; DMUX selects which value from r7 updates which register.

 ---